Yelahanka: Agriculture/farming

-Crops like paddy, rice, and Raagi (millet) were being cultivated at a small scale in the area with irrigation from numerous lakes in the area.
+Crops like paddy, rice, and Raagi (millet) were cultivated at a small scale in the area with irrigation from numerous lakes in the area, prior to Yelahanka's urbanization.
 The villages surrounding Yelahanka, especially Allalasandra, were famous for Guava fruit and grapes.
-Alas, now agriculture and farming exist no more due to urbanization and industrialization.
+Agriculture and farming are no longer practised here due to urbanization and industrialization.

-Governmental research facilities exist around Yelahanka in the form of Gandhi Krishi Vigyana Kendra (GKVK) under the University of Agricultural Sciences www.uasbangalore.edu.in/ and Central Institute of Medicinal and Aromatic Plants (CIMAP – www.cimap.res.in) under Council of Scientific and Industrial Research (CSIR).
+Governmental research facilities exist around Yelahanka in the form of Gandhi Krishi Vigyana Kendra (GKVK) under the University of Agricultural Sciences and Central Institute of Medicinal and Aromatic Plants (CIMAP) under the Council of Scientific and Industrial Research (CSIR).